calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 As highlighted by the comment a student made in my micro-teach session.
 Students need a 'low stakes' environment in order to feel safe in their learning.
 (Wiliam 2011)

-The challenges career changes face when training to teach has been well documented (Smardar et-al 2020, Troesch and Bauer 2017, Bullough 1990, Furlong & Maynard 2012).
+The challenges career changes face when training to teach has been well documented (Bar-Tal et-al 2020, Troesch and Bauer 2017, Kimmel et al 2020, Furlong & Maynard 2012).
 The DfE has setup support organisations like nowteach.org.uk, 'Now Teach' provides a route for people with significant life experience to successfully become teachers and stay in the sector for the long-term.
 I consulted with 'Now Teach' staff while reintegrating this student into my sessions.

 The way this student was communicating was not in-line with part 2 of the DfE teaching standards "personal and professional conduct".
 And this was addressed in the reintegration meetings.